atan009/vimrc/README.md

 own private directories. `Pathogen` is not the only plugin manager, but it is the only one included here.
 There are many other plugin managers, but `Pathogen` appeared to be a more basic one.

 Alternate Plugin Manager: [Github MarcWeber/vim-addon-manager] (https://github.com/MarcWeber/vim-addon-manager)

-Alternate Plugin Manager: [Github gmarik/Vundle.vim] (https://github.com/gmarik/Vundle.vim)
+, [Github gmarik/Vundle.vim] (https://github.com/gmarik/Vundle.vim)

-Alternate Plugin Manager: [Github Shougo/neobundle.vim] (https://github.com/Shougo/neobundle.vim)
+, [Github Shougo/neobundle.vim] (https://github.com/Shougo/neobundle.vim)

 More info at: [Github tpope/vim-pathogen] (https://github.com/tpope/vim-pathogen)